 Create a Usage Plan

-In this guide we are going to create a Usage Plan for an existing API Product through the Admin Dashboard.
+In this guide we are going to create a Usage Plan for an existing API Product version through the Admin Dashboard.
 Users and groups will be associated with the Usage Plan in a separate guide.

 You will need to have the Gloo Portal deployed on a Kubernetes cluster, and a connection to the Admin Dashboard as described in the Using the Admin Dashboard guide.